mentalisttraceur/python-raise/README.rst

 Python is a great language, and modern Python in particular takes a nice approach to exceptions.

-In my code, I've often found myself writing interaces that combine the intuitive nature of Python 3's ``raise`` and ``with_traceback``, the generic and flexible pattern of raising exceptions in other coroutines or threads of execution as exemplified by the ``throw`` method on Python generators, in the inherently portable and powerfully reusable and composable form of a basic function.
+In my code, I've often found myself writing interfaces that combine the intuitive nature of Python 3's ``raise`` and ``with_traceback``, the generic and flexible pattern of raising exceptions in other coroutines or threads of execution as exemplified by the ``throw`` method on Python generators, and the inherently portable and powerfully reusable and composable form of a basic function.

-The interface provided by this module, the function signature taking an ``exception`` (either an instance *or* type) and an optional ``traceback`` instance, is what I found myself arriving at that met all of these criteria.
-It has served us well in code that I've worked on, and I'm submitting it to the world in the hope that others will either find it useful and build upon it or point out flaws in my approach.
+The interface provided by this module, the function signature taking an ``exception`` (either an instance *or* a type) and an optional ``traceback`` instance, is what I found myself arriving at that met all of these criteria.
+It has served me well in code that I've worked on, and I'm submitting it to the world in the hope that others will either find it useful and build upon it or point out flaws in my approach.

-If you have a more specific "why" question, I recorded my reasons for a lot of my specific choices here in the `<Design Decisions>`_ section.
+If you have a more specific "why" question, I recorded my reasons for a lot of the specific choices here in the `Design Decisions`_ section.

 Versioning